Spirited England settle for draw

 That ended a stand of 201 between Crawley and Root, but the England captain continued to one of his most straightforward Test centuries.

-The chanceless knock saw him overtake Alastair Cook in the list of most Test centuries as England captain and will silence any debate around his return to number three in the batting order.
+The chanceless knock saw him overtake Alastair Cook in the list of most Test tons as England captain and will silence any debate around his return to number three in the batting order.

-Perhaps most impressive was Lawrence's brief innings which gave impetus to England.
+Perhaps most impressive was Lawrence's brief innings which gave England impetus.
 Having been recalled to the side for this Test, the 24-year-old cracked the ball over the off-side from the outset and hit one extravagant six.

 This series has been billed as a new era for England after a run of one win in 14 Tests.